cybereality/godot-stereo-3d/README.md

 # Godot Stereo 3D : Add-On For Godot Engine
 Godot Stereo 3D adds stereoscopic 3D support to Godot Engine (red/cyan anaglyph 3D glasses) in game and in editor.
 Works as a screen-space shader based on the depth buffer (2D to 3D conversion) so is very fast.
 Requires GLES3.
 The best 3D glasses to use with this add-on are called Pro-Ana (red/cyan).
 They make plastic and paper versions and are very affordable.
+Proview and Anachrome glasses also work well (red/cyan).

 ![Screenshot](ScreenShots/Godot_Stereo_3D_Game.jpg)